Airliftstudio/airliftstudio.demo/doc/handover_workflow.md

 ### 3. Domain Purchase

-- Purchase the domain for the requested number of years using fake billing adress as it is visible on invoice later.
+- Purchase the domain for the requested number of years using fake billing address as it is visible on invoice later.
 - Register under "John Doe" for privacy if customer has not shared their personal information.
 - Remove payment details after purchase